 Investment – you may agree that another party acquires a share of your property in return for cash.

 What if you have an existing mortgage?

-When transferring equity, there are additional factors to consider if you have a mortgage or other charge secured on your home, which the majority of individuals do.
+When transferring equity, there are additional factors to consider if you have a mortgage or other charge secured on your home.

 Firstly, you will need to obtain the written consent of the lender before the transfer process can be completed.
 Without the consent of the lender, the Land Registry will be unable to register the change of ownership in respect of the legal title.